metaware/angular-invoicing/README.md

 ## Angular Invoicing

 Use this extremely small and lightweight project built in Angular JS to build your one off Invoices.
-No monthly fees, No Subscriptions - No heavy duty features.
+No monthly fees, No Subscriptions - No heavy duty features, Just simple invoices.

 ## Usage

-Use this project here: (link here) or clone it and customize it to your hearts content.
+Use this project here: [Angular Invoicing](http://metaware.github.io/angular-invoicing) or clone it and customize it to your hearts content.

 ## Feature Requests

 Feel free to open any pull requests if you have any feature requests.

+## Roadmap

+* Add Discounts feature
+* Add multiple currency support

 ## Contributors